HeardLibrary/digital-scholarship/pubs/omeka/index.md

 3\.
 At the [Route 53 dashboard](https://console.aws.amazon.com/route53/), click on `Hosted zones`, then the link with the name of your zone.
 Click on `Create record`.

 4\.
-If you want to use a subdomain (such as "www") in front of your domain name, type it in the Record name box.
+If you want to use a subdomain (such as `www``) in front of your domain name, type it in the Record name box.
 Otherwise, leave it blank to use only the domain name.
-Leave the Record type at it's default "A" value.
+Leave the Record type at its default "A" value.
 In the `Value` box, enter the IP address you got from step 3.
 Leave the Routing policy at its default, `Simple routing`.
 Click `Create records`.

 5\.
 It should take about a minute for the changes to proliferate in the system.
 After a minute, you can click the View status button at the top of the page.
 A status of `INSYNC` means it's ready to go.
 You can try out the domain name by going to the domain name using an http:// URL: